grover/homebridge-ranger/docs/pairing/pairing.md

 ## Choosing the accessory

 Make sure that the accessory you want to pair reports as unpaired.
 The plugin will not pair with accessories that are already paired to a different controller.

+> Some devices create new hardware addresses when paired/unpaired.
+Check that your addresses still match if you unpaired
+> recently.

 ## Configuring the plugin